Abdominal MRI: Practical Applications and Advanced Imaging Techniques

 The American Roentgen Ray Society (ARRS) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education activities for physicians.

-Abdominal MRI: Practical Applications and Advanced Imaging Techniques: ARRS designates this live activity for a maximum of 11 AMA PRA Category 1 Credit(s)™ and 11 American Board of Radiology, MOC Part II, live Self-Assessment (SA-CME) credits.
-Physicians should claim only the credit commensurate with the extent of their participation in an activity.
+The ARRS designates this enduring activity for a maximum of 11 AMA PRA Category 1 Credit(s)™ and 11 American Board of Radiology, MOC Part II, Self-Assessment CME (SA-CME) credits.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.